foshlabs/DialogSemiconductorWrapper/README.md

 - BlueZ 5.18 or greater with gattool
 - pygatt library
 ## Bluez installation
-Fosh wrapper is based on bluez module which is official bluetooth distribution in ubuntu linux
+Fosh wrapper is based on bluez module which is official bluetooth distribution for ubuntu linux
 ```sh
 sudo apt-get install bluez
 ```
-For correctly function is needs bluez>=5 so if you dont have this wersion install the newest.
-For example in Ubuntu 16.4 you needs to upgrade it because bluez version higher than 5 is compose from Ubuntu 16.10.
+For correct function is needed bluez>=5, so if you don't have this version install the latest.
+For example in Ubuntu 16.4 you have to upgrade it because bluez version higher than 5 has been composed since Ubuntu 16.10.
 ```sh
 sudo apt-get update
 sudo apt-get install -y libusb-dev libdbus-1-dev libglib2.0-dev libudev-dev libical-dev libreadline-dev